-Khan Academy -A solid resource for Common Core math instruction as well as foundational knowledge in a number of other subjects.
+Khan Academy -A solid resource for Common Core math instruction and foundational knowledge in several other subjects.
 It could serve as an additional resource for students doing online math work to help them understand something the teacher did not explain to them thoroughly enough.

 Pear Deck-This is similar to Nearpod in that it promotes active participation during content instruction by allowing teachers to embed prompts throughout a presentation to which students respond.
-Teachers can use Pear Deck with Google Slides and PowerPoint, and can download a report of student activity after the presentation.
+Teachers can use Pear Deck with Google Slides and PowerPoint and download a student activity report after the presentation.

 Instruction - Jordan, Caleb, Nick, Jonathan

-Quizlet Live –break classroom into teams of 3 and 4 to compete against the others through material that will be tested on.
-They have to collaborate and work together to answer questions fastest to win the game.
-If the answer is wrong, they go back to zero points and have to continue working.
+Quizlet Live –break the classroom into teams of 3 and 4 to compete against the others through material that will be tested.
+They must collaborate to answer questions fastest to win the game.
+They return to zero points if the answer is wrong and must continue working.
 The progress bar of their team is shown as well as other teams.

-Study Island - An online learning program that goes along with what students are learning.
-With a variety of subject matter, students can learn, practice, play games, and even test on the material to show progress and understanding.
+Study Island - An online learning program that goes along with students' learning.
+With various subject matter, students can learn, practice, play games, and even test on the material to show progress and understanding.

-Writing on your desk with chalk or markers – depending on what type of desk, you could draw out cells or stages of functions in certain science classes on lab tables with chalk, or using Expo markers on a desk to review math.
+Writing on your desk with chalk or markers – depending on what type of desk, you could draw out cells or stages of functions in certain science classes on lab tables with chalk or use Expo markers on a desk to review math.

 Google Earth – An interactive 3-D way to teach a geography class

 Tiki Toki- make an online timeline of events.
-This can help place events in chronological order complete with pictures and visual effects.
-Can be shared online.
+This can help place events chronologically, complete with pictures and visual effects.
+It can be shared online.